Missal (Dominican)

 History

-The leaf was part of a missal used by a Dominican order.
-The offices (Saints Gordian and Epimachus; Saints Nereus, Achilleus, and Pancras; Translation of the Relics of Saint Dominic) and oration (Saint Pudentiana) match those in the Humbert of Romans Codex (Santa Sabina MS XIV L1, fol.
+The leaf was part of a missal used by an order of Dominicans.
+The text intended for the feasts of Saints Gordian and Epimachus, Saints Nereus, Achilleus, and Pancras, Saint Pudentiana, and the translation of the relics of Saint Dominic match those in the Humbert of Romans Codex (Santa Sabina MS XIV L1, fol.
 412r-v).
 Moreover, the rubric for the Feast of the Purification (Candlemas, February 2) from a sister leaf (Item 83, That Guy with the Books Catalogue 26) precisely matches the rubric for the feast in the codex (fol.
 11v).
 Gratitude is owed to Fr.
 Augustine Thompson and Fr.
 Innocent Smith for confirming the leaf was intended for Dominican use.
+The leaf was likewise examined by Fr.
+Augustine Thompson to determine its origin and date.
+Based on the script, including the crossed 7 abbreviation for “et,” its origin was determined to be Northern France or the Low Countries.
+The leaf was estimated to date between the last quarter of the thirteenth and early-fourteenth centuries.

 The leaf was purchased from That Guy with the Books (Zubairul Islam) on 26 October 2024.
 It was listed as Item 86 in the seller’s Catalogue 26.
 Sister leaves were also included within the catalogue (Items 83-85 and 87-89).